Pyroxenium/Basalt2/docs/references/elements/Display.md

 # Display
-_A specialized element that provides direct access to ComputerCraft's Window API. _ _It acts as a canvas where you can use standard CC terminal operations, making it ideal for:_
+_A specialized element that provides direct access to ComputerCraft's Window API.
+It acts as a canvas where you can use standard CC terminal operations._
-_- Integration with existing CC programs and APIs_
-_- Custom drawing operations_
-_- Terminal emulation_
-_- Complex text manipulation_
-_The Display maintains its own terminal buffer and can be manipulated using familiar CC terminal methods._

 Extends: `VisualElement`